atomisthq/docs/docs/reference-docs/why-and-what-is-rug.md

 ## Why and What is Rug?

-In a nutshell, Rug is an External Domain Specific Language.
-(TBD link to definition of this)
+In a nutshell, Rug is an [External Domain Specific Language](http://martinfowler.com/books/dsl.html).

 The Rug DSL was designed to work alongside your existing projects in as unintrusive a fashion as possible to automate all the slow, annoying tasks of working in a modern software development environment.